zFranzz/zfranzz.github.io/README.md

-# Site For Thunder Products
+# Site for Lean products.

 ### The World's Best Skids for the World's Worst Hackers.
 ### Get it today at [zfranzz.github.io](https://zfranzz.github.io)